jerrywen2005/comp423-course-notes/docs/tutorials/rust-setup.md

 A **dev container** is an isolated environment optimized for software development.
 We will use VS Code's Dev Containers extension with Docker to create a consistent workspace.

-#### **Why Use Dev Containers?**
+!!! question "Why Use Dev Containers?"
     They streamline onboarding and ensure that every team member works in an identical environment with the required dependencies pre-configured.

 #### **Steps to Configure the Dev Container**